arangodb/arangodb/Documentation/Books/stash/DocumentRevisionMVCC.md

 A [_Hybrid Logical Clock_](http://www.cse.buffalo.edu/tech-reports/2014-04.pdf)
 is used.

-Within one shard it is guaranteed that two different document revisions have a different `_rev` string, even if they are written in the same millisecond, and that these stamps are ascending.
+In a single server setup, `_rev` values are unique across all documents and all collections.
+In a cluster setup, within one shard it is guaranteed that two different document revisions have a different `_rev` string, even if they are written in the same millisecond, and that these stamps are ascending.